GPII/universal/documentation/AuthorizationService.md

 #### getUserUnauthorizedClientsForUser(userId)
 * **description**: Get a list of all the clients that haven't been authorized by the user.
 At the moment, the client types that user can authorize are onboarded solution clients and web preferences consumers clients.
 * **parameters:**
     * userId: String.
-A system generated unique number that identifies the user.
+A system generated unique id that identifies the user.
 + **return:** An object.
 This object contains arrays of unauthorized client information.
 Each array is keyed by the corresponding client type.

 For onboarded solution clients, the client information contains: